The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Introduction

-\paragraph{Outline. } We structure the paper as follows. \cref{sec:background} provides a literature review, and \cref{sec:preliminaries} formalizes the background definitions and our notation. \cref{sec:algo,sec:E0} present the principles behind our approach and introduce the \gls{CNP} algorithm and its practical implementation. \cref{sec:applications} details how to customize \gls{CNP} when some of the game's structure is known, and it showcases a comprehensive set of computational results.
+\paragraph{Outline. } We structure the paper as follows. \cref{sec:background} provides a literature review, and \cref{sec:preliminaries} formalizes the background definitions and our notation. \cref{sec:algo,sec:E0} present the principles behind our approach and introduce the \gls{CNP} algorithm and its practical implementation. \cref{sec:applications} details how to customize \gls{CNP} when some of the game's structure is known, showcasing a comprehensive set of computational results.
 Finally, we present our conclusions in \cref{sec:conclusions}.